irfansheikh97/SQL_Query_generator_and_Visualizer/README.md

 To run the SQL_Query_generator_and_Visualizer locally, follow these steps:

-1. Clone the repository: `git clone
+1. Clone the repository: `git clone project_directory
 2. Navigate to the project directory: `cd project_directory`
 3. Install dependencies:
      ```